Catherine of Siena: Veneration

-She was buried in the (Roman) cemetery of Santa Maria sopra Minerva which lies near the Pantheon.
-After miracles were reported to take place at her grave, Raymond moved her inside the Basilica of Santa Maria sopra Minerva, where she lies to this day.
+Catherine was initially buried in the (Roman) cemetery of Santa Maria sopra Minerva which lies near the Pantheon.
+After miracles were reported to take place at her grave, Raymond moved her inside Santa Maria sopra Minerva, where she lies to this day.

-Her head however, was parted from her body and inserted in a gilt bust of bronze.
+Her head, however, was parted from her body and inserted in a gilt bust of bronze.
 This bust was later taken to Siena, and carried through that city in a procession to the Dominican church.
 Behind the bust walked Lapa, Catherine's mother, who lived until she was 89 years old.
 By then she had seen the end of the wealth and the happiness of her family, and followed most of her children and several of her grandchildren to the grave.
 She helped Raymond of Capua write his biography of her daughter, and said, "I think God has laid my soul athwart in my body, so that it can't get out."
 The incorrupt head and thumb were entombed in the Basilica of San Domenico at Siena, where they remain.

-Pope Pius II, himself from Siena, canonized Catherine on 29 June 1461.
+Pope Pius II himself canonized Catherine on 29 June 1461.

 On 4 October 1970, Pope Paul VI named Catherine a Doctor of the Church; this title was almost simultaneously given to Teresa of Ávila (27 September 1970), making them the first women to receive this honour.

-Initially however, her feast day was not included in the General Roman Calendar.
-When it was added in 1597, it was put on the day of her death, 29 April; however, because this conflicted with the feast of Saint Peter of Verona which also fell on 29 April, Catherine's feast day was moved in 1628 to the new date of 30 April.
+However, Catherine's feast day was not initially included in the General Roman Calendar.
+When it was added in 1597, it was put on the day of her death, 29 April; however, because this conflicted with the feast of Saint Peter of Verona, which also fell on 29 April, Catherine's feast day was moved in 1628 to the new date of 30 April.
 In the 1969 revision of the calendar, it was decided to leave the celebration of the feast of St Peter of Verona to local calendars, because he was not as well known worldwide, and Catherine's feast was restored to 29 April.

 Catherine is remembered in the Church of England and in the Episcopal Church on 29 April.
+The Evangelical Lutheran Church in America (ELCA) also commemorates Catherine of Siena on 29 April.